Chapter 28 : Ripples in the Pool

 “Three to go, Hermione,” Harry reminded her.
 “Ron’s right; we should spend our Easter holidays searching for them.”

 “We have no idea where they are, Harry,” Hermione replied carefully as the three Gryffindors walked out of the castle doors.
 The late-March air was cool, but not uncomfortable.
 They sat on the steps outside the castle for a few moments, drinking in the dim sunlight that shone through the haze.

 “You haven’t had the chance to ask Malfoy about the Death Eaters, have you?”
 Harry asked.
-“We could actually use all the help we can get and he might know something we don’t.”
+“We could actually use all the help we can get, and he might know something that we don’t.”

-“We still aren’t speaking,” Hermione admitted, her throat feeling tight.
+“We still aren’t speaking,” Hermione admitted, her throat tightening with sadness.
 She clenched her hands into fists around the warm fabric of her cloak.